chaostoolkit/chaostoolkit-documentation/sources/reference/api/journal.md

 The ̀`status` property MUST be a JSON string, one of:

 * `"completed"`: when the experiment runs fully.
-It does not indicate the activities in the experiment suceeded, only that they were executed as expected
+It does not indicate the activities in the experiment succeeded, only that they were executed as expected
 * `"failed"`: when one of the activity reports a failed condition
 * `"aborted"`: when the experiment breaks for unforeseen reason